 - a.
 Assessing the Board and Committees.
-The Nominating and Corporate Governance Committee is responsible for overseeing the annual performance evaluation process of the Board and Board committees (unless delegated to the respective chair of the committee), including conducting surveys of director observations, suggestions and preferences.
-The Board (or the designated committee of the Board) shall establish performance criteria for itself and evaluate itself and individual members on an annual basis.
-Board evaluation shall include an assessment of whether the Board has the necessary diversity of skills, backgrounds, experiences, and other qualifications to meet the Company's ongoing needs.
-Individual director evaluations shall consider past attendance and participation at Board and committee meetings and the director's contributions to their respective activities.
-Each committee of the Board will also conduct an annual self-evaluation to determine whether it is functioning effectively. - b.
+The Nominating and Corporate Governance Committee is responsible for overseeing the annual performance evaluation process of the Board and applicable Board committees (unless delegated to the respective chair of the committee).
+The Board (or the designated committee of the Board) shall establish performance criteria for itself and may evaluate itself and individual members on an annual basis.
+Board evaluation may include an assessment of whether the Board has the necessary diversity of skills, backgrounds, experiences, and other qualifications to meet the Company's ongoing needs.
+Individual director evaluations may consider past attendance and participation at Board and committee of the Board will also conduct an annual selfevaluation to determine whether it is functioning effectively. - b.
 Annual CEO Evaluation.
-The Compensation Committee will conduct a review at least annually of the performance of the CEO and lead the Board in an overall review of the CEO's performance in an executive session of the non-employee Board members.
-The Compensation Committee will establish the evaluation process and determine the specific criteria on which the performance of the CEO is evaluated.
-Final determinations regarding the performance and compensation of the CEO will be conducted in an executive session of the Compensation Committee and be reported by the Chair of the Compensation Committee to the entire Board during an independent session of the Board. - c.
+The Nominating and Corporate Governance Committee will conduct a review at least annually of the performance of the CEO and lead the Board in an overall review of the CEO's performance in an executive session of the non-employee Board members.
+The Nominating and Corporate Governance Committee will establish the evaluation process and determine the specific criteria on which the performance of the CEO is evaluated.
+The Compensation Committee will discuss the results of the Nominating and Corporate Governance of the CEO is evaluated.
+The Compensation Committee's evaluation of the performance of the CEO in making decisions regarding the CEO's compensation consistent with the Compensation Committee's charter. - c.
 Succession Planning.
-As part of the annual CEO evaluation process, the Compensation Committee will work with the CEO to plan for CEO succession as well as to develop plans for interim succession for the CEO in the event of an unexpected occurrence.
-The Compensation Committee will also oversee succession planning for other senior management, including consultation on an ongoing basis with the CEO and the Board to remain abreast of management development activities, including a review of the performance and advancement potential of current and future senior management and succession plans for each.
+The Nominating and Corporate Governance Committee will work with the CEO to plan for CEO succession as well as to develop plans for interim succession for the CEO in the event of an unexpected occurrence.
+The Nominating and Corporate Governance Committee will also oversee succession planning for other senior management, including consultation on an ongoing basis with the CEO and the Board to remain abreast of management development activities, including a review of the performance and advancement potential of current and future senior management and succession plans for each.